Git Governance and

 Full traceability from commit to CI to compliance.
 One platform for engineering teams that take operational evidence seriously.

-Engineering teams ship code without a clear audit trail.
-Commits happen, pipelines run, tickets close — but nobody can trace the full chain of evidence when compliance asks.
+Commits happen, pipelines run, tickets close — but nobody can trace the full chain of execution when an audit or incident occurs.

-GitGov captures every operation at the source — the developer's machine — and correlates it through your CI and project management tools, creating an immutable record of execution.
+GitGov captures every operation at the workstation and correlates it automatically, creating an immutable record of execution.

 Built for Operational Evidence